GluuFederation/docs-ce-prod/3.1.4/source/admin-guide/openid-connect.md

 ### Access Token

-Access token usually is random string.
-However it is possible to return access token as JWT.
+Access token usually is random string, but it's possible to return the access token as a JWT.
 It can be controlled per client.
 There are two client properties :
- - `access_token_as_jwt` - whether to return `access_token` as JWT.
+ - `access_token_as_jwt` - Boolean controlling whether to return the `access_token` as a JWT.
 It is false by default.
  - `access_token_signing_alg` - signing algorithm that has to be used during JWT signing.
-If not specified then default OP signing algorithm will be used (specified via `defaultSignatureAlgorithm` oxauth configuration property).
+If it's not specified, then the default OP signing algorithm will be used (specified via `defaultSignatureAlgorithm` oxAuth configuration property).

  JWT will contain following claims:
  - `scope` - string containing a space-separated list of scopes associated with this token